VienThanh12/VienThanh12/README.md

 🎓 I am Kevin, junior by year, senior by credit.
 Now I am living and studying in Espoo, Finland.
 In my educational journey, I have maintained a GPA of 4.89/5 with 211/240 credits in total, reflecting my commitment to excellence.
 I believe that a good GPA shows that whatever you are doing, you always do it seriously, with your best efforts, even if it's just some school tests.
 Here, I embark on an exciting journey as I pursue my passion for automation engineering.

 🌟 I’m currently interning at Nokia, and it’s been an incredible experience.
-- Tech stack: Python for backend, React for Frontend (Some variations of React-style programming)
+- Tech stack: Python for backend, React for Frontend (Some variations of React-style programming), and Docker.

 As a young professional, my journey has just begun, and I’m thrilled that it started here.
 I’ve had the privilege of meeting people I deeply respect and will always remember.
 Moving forward, I’ll continue to follow the path and pursue the dreams I formulated during my time at Nokia.